 These particular partridges have adapted to many habitats in Scotland and thrive on heathland, woodland edges, field margins and moorland fringes, feeding mainly on cereals and seeds, together with insects when young.
 Shooting partridge in Scotland has become more and more popular as they can be presented over the guns in many different ways - high or low.
 They are reared in large numbers in a similar way to pheasants but are released into the wild gradually over the season as they are harder to keep in one place than the pheasants.

-Partridge shooting in the Scottish Borders takes place mainly in September and October and after that they are often found in mixed drives with pheasants to create a variety of sport for the guns.
+Partridge shooting in Scotland takes place mainly in September and October and after that they are often found in mixed drives with pheasants to create a variety of sport for the guns.
 They can also be walked up as part of a mixed day.
 Prices per bird are similar to pheasant, at around £30 to £40 per bird.

 Exclusively Scottish can tailor make shooting packages for novices, single guns, couples, small groups and teams, or even customise an entire shooting based holiday for you.
 So if you're visiting Scotland for a holiday get in touch and we'd be happy to help!